-The main drawback of this system is that it draws in any impurities in the water and then diffuses them throughout the room.
-As such, it is recommended to go for a model equipped with washable filters or to use antibacterial sticks.
-Using just 18W of energy on average, these devices are economical and generally used for domestic purposes.
+Cool mist, or evaporative, humidifiers work using the process of evaporation.
+The machine draws in ambient air before sending it in a continuous stream over a water-saturated filter, or wick, which works to vaporise the moisture.
+The main drawback of this system is that any impurities in the water are pulled in then diffused around the room.
+As such, it is recommended to go for a model equipped with washable filters or to choose a model with antimicrobial features.
+Using just 18W of energy on average, these devices are economical but are generally restricted to home use.

 Warm mist humidifiers

-This rate will also depend on the volume of the room you want to humidify; the greater the volume, the higher the humidification rate must be.
-This is provided in cubic metres (m3).
+This rate will depend on the volume of the room you want to humidify; the greater the volume, the higher the humidifying capacity must be.
+This rate is usually provided in cubic metres.

-Humiditysettings allow you to set your desired level of humidity in specific rooms.
-Some automatic models have a humidity sensor which automatically stops and starts the device when it reaches your set humidity rate.
+Humidity settings allow you to set your desired level of humidity according to specific rooms.
+Some automatic models have a humidity sensor which automatically stops and starts the device when your room reaches your set humidity rate.

-The operating life of humidifiers is determined by the capacity of their reservoir; the greater the capacity, the longer the operating life.
-Most devices automatically go into standby mode when the reservoir is empty and feature a warning light that lights up when they need to be refilled.
+The length of time your humidifier will run for is determined by the capacity of the water tank; the greater the capacity, the longer the running time.
+Most devices automatically go into standby mode when the tank is empty and feature a warning light that lights up when they need to be refilled.

 Additional options for humidifiers

-Depending on the model you go for, there may be a number of additional options available designed to improve user comfort:
+Depending on the model you go for, there may be a number of additional options available for enhanced comfort:

 - digital display of water level;

-- LED warning light to indicate automatic stop in case of empty reservoir;
+- LED warning light to indicate automatic stop in case of empty tank;

 - Place the humidifier in the middle of the room for better distribution of water vapour.
 Set it down on a flat and stable surface.

-- Do not place your device on radiators or too close to the wall or curtains to avoid a build up of moisture.
+- Do not place your device on a radiator or too close to a wall or curtain to avoid moisture build-up.

-- After the first use, rinse the reservoir to eliminate any residue from the manufacturing processes.
+- After the first use, rinse the water tank to eliminate any residue from the manufacturing processes.

 - If possible, used purified water to fill the reservoir.

-- Be sure to clean the device regularly in order to avoid bacteria build-up.
+- Be sure to clean the device regularly to avoid bacteria build-up.

 - Rinse the filter to remove any impurities.

-- Wash the water reservoir.
-It is strongly recommended to use a specialist cleaning product to prevent the development of microbes.
+- Wash the water tank.
+It is strongly recommended to use a specialist cleaning product to prevent microbe development.